alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 We saw how to highlight asynchronous transactions and correlate them through OpenTelemetry and Jaeger or using Tempo & Grafana.
 It was voluntarily simple.

-If you want to dig into [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector/) configuration, you can read [this article from Antik Anand](https://signoz.io/blog/opentelemetry-collector-complete-guide/) (Thanks [Nicolas Frankël](https://blog.frankel.ch/) for sharing it) and the [official documentation](https://github.com/open-telemetry/opentelemetry-collector/).
+If you want to dig into [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector/) configuration, you can read [this article from Antik ANAND](https://signoz.io/blog/opentelemetry-collector-complete-guide/) (Thanks to [Nicolas FRANKËL](https://blog.frankel.ch/) for sharing it) and the [official documentation](https://github.com/open-telemetry/opentelemetry-collector/).
 A noteworthy aspect of [OpenTelemetry](https://github.com/open-telemetry/) lies in its evolution into an industry-standard over time.
 For instance,[Elastic APM](https://www.elastic.co/observability/application-performance-monitoring) [is compatible with it](https://www.elastic.co/guide/en/apm/guide/current/open-telemetry.html).